maishiroma/MCServerBootstrap/README.md

     - `/home/minecraft/scripts/restore_backup.sh` (default location)
         - Restores the server world to the specified state
             - Ex: `$ cd /home/minecraft/scripts && sudo ./restore_backup.sh nameOfBackup`

+Additionally, if `enable_cloud_func_management` is set to `true`, *anyon*e* with the outputted URLs that the module outputs at `cloud_funcs_http_triggers` can turn off/on the instance.
+This can be helpful if one wants to give more control to the players on when to play/stop playing.

+> NOTE: By setting the above boolean to true, you are **RESPONSIBLE** for making sure that those URLs are not misused.
+Please be wary of that.

 To keep costs low, it is a good idea to stop this instance when it is not in use.
 This can be done via the GCP console and/or the CLI.